 Complaints Process

-The creation of HSCPOA supports public protection by ensuring registered PSWs deliver safe, competent, ethical, and quality health and supportive care services.
-Every registrant must comply with the requirements set out in the Code of Ethics Regulation, under the Health and Supportive Care Providers Oversight Authority Act, 2021 (the “Act”).
-If a recipient of health and supportive care services has concerns with the care they received from a registrant, they have the right to submit a complaint to HSCPOA.
-HSCPOA is required to review every complaint we receive in the interest of public protection.
+The creation of HSCPOA supports public protection by ensuring Personal Support Workers (PSWs) registered with HSCPOA (HSCPOA registrants) provide competent, safe, quality, ethical and accountable health and supportive care services.
+Every HSCPOA registrant must comply with the requirements set out in HSCPOA’s Code of Ethics Regulation, under the Health and Supportive Care Providers Oversight Authority Act, 2021 (the “Act”) which lays the foundation for HSCPOA’s complaints process.

-Within 14 days of receipt of a complaint, HSCPOA will send you a copy of the complaint along with relevant sections of the Act, and the regulations made under the Act.
-You will have 30 days to provide a written response to the concerns in the complaint.
-It is important to note that a decision will not be made about the complaint, until HSCPOA has received your response.
-Following that, HSCPOA’s CEO may ask for additional information from you and/or the complainant (individual who submitted the complaint).
+It is important to note that a decision will not be made about the complaint, until HSCPOA has received your response, or until after you have been given several opportunities to do so, within a prescribed period of time.
+Following that, HSCPOA’s CEO may ask for additional information or clarification from you and/or the complainant (individual who submitted the complaint).
 Once all relevant information is obtained, HSCPOA will issue a written decision, with rationale, to you and the complainant.

 Yes, section 43(2)(b) of the Act states that you are required to fully cooperate with any requests for information received from the CEO with regards to complaints.

 HSCPOA’s CEO reviews all complaints that are received and makes a decision using a risk-based approach.
-The CEO may choose any of the following actions:

 - take no action;